adamfoneil/WorkTracker/README.md

 }
 ```

-If you want to assure that the same job can't run more than once, use the `StartUniqueAsync` method and pass some sort of key you decide is unique in your application:
+If you want to assure that the same job can't run more than once, use the `StartUniqueAsync` method and pass some sort of key you decide is unique in your application.
+You'll get an exception if the job has been run before.
+(Maybe it should allow restarting if it failed before?)

 ```csharp
 var userName = "adamo";